Partnership for Health & Accountability

 Project Firstline

-The Georgia Hospital Association partners with the Georgia Department of Public Health to provide educational resources as well as a professional network of infection prevention professionals through an initiative, Project Firstline.
-Project Firstline aims to equip infection prevention (IP) professionals with resources to provide education to frontline clinical and non-clinical staff members.
+The Georgia Hospital Association partners with the Georgia Department of Public Health to provide educational resources as well as a professional network of infection prevention professionals through Project Firstline.
+This is an initiative that provides resources to infection prevention (IP) professionals so they can provide education to frontline clinical and non-clinical staff members.
 Resources and assistance to acquire a Certification in Infection Control (CIC) may also be made available.
 For additional information, please contact Peggy McGee at pmcgee@gha.org .

 Maternal Health